hpcc-systems/Distributed-Deep-Learning/README.md

 It uses HPCC/ECL to provide the data parallelism and TensorFlow for the localized neural network optimization.

 I used Keras on top of TensorFlow, for two main reasons.
 First, Keras reduces the required lines of code.
-Secondly, and perhaps most importantly, Keras can use different deep learning libraries as a 'backend' (Theano, CNTK, TensorFlow) removing this work's dependency on TensorFlow.
+Secondly, and perhaps more importantly, Keras can use different deep learning libraries as a 'backend' (Theano, CNTK, TensorFlow) removing this work's dependency on TensorFlow.

 ## Performance